 Dyscalculia is a life long learning disability affecting a person’s ability to understand numbers and learn math facts.
 It is seen as the mathematical equivalent to dyslexia and hence, the name – Number Dyslexia.
 It severely affects the life of a dyscalculic (commonly referred to a person suffering from dyscalculia) .
-Individual may loose the ability to visually interpret data.
+Individual may lose the ability to visually interpret data.
 In severe cases, Number dyslexia may develop into math phobia.

 What are we gonna do about it?

 Don’t worry.
-Just being a little cautious towards a child behaviour can help a long way in his/her future.
-Early you identify the signs, earlier the child will be able to to adapt to new learning process and overcome the struggle.
+Just being a little cautious towards child behaviour can help a long way in his/her future.
+Early you identify the signs, earlier the child will be able to to adapt to a new learning process and overcome the struggle.
 It’s important to keep a daily check of the child’s learning pattern.
 Look up to his/her stuff such as homework, class test sheets etc. to investigate any possible signs of dyscalculia.
 If found, don’t panic.
 Consult a qualified school psychologist or special education worker right away.

 What signs we should look for?